Controlling effective field contributions to laser-induced magnetization precession by heterostructure design: Observation of the magnetization precession by trMOKE

 \section{Observation of the magnetization precession by trMOKE}

-In the all-optical trMOKE experiment sketched in \textbf{Figure~\ref{fig:fig_1_moke_experiment}}a, the Pt-Cu-Ni heterostructures are excited from the Pt side by an $100\,\text{fs}$ pump-pulse with a central wavelength of $800\,\text{nm}$ at normal incidence with a repetition rate of $0.5\,\text{kHz}$, a beam footprint of $580 \times 480\,\text{\textmu m}^2$ and a pump energy density of $7.5\,\text{mJ}/\text{cm}^2$.
-We probe the transient out-of-plane magnetization of the Ni film through the glass substrate by detecting the polarization rotation of a reflected $400\,\text{nm}$ probe pulse.
-A commercial rotatable Neodymium permanent magnet (dimension: $60 \times 30 \times 15\,\text{mm}^3$) provides an external magnetic field of $\mu_\mathrm{0}H_\mathrm{ext} = 390\,\text{mT}$ at the probed sample region under an angle $\xi$ with respect to the surface normal.
-All three investigated heterostructures shown in Figure~\ref{fig:fig_1_moke_experiment}b have the same structure of a $7$ to $10\,\text{nm}$ thick Pt cap layer that absorbs the pump pulse, a thick Cu transport layer and a $22\,\text{nm}$ buried Ni layer.
-The samples mainly differ by the ultrafast energy transfer between the Pt and Ni layer, which is supported by the electrons in the $95\,\text{nm}$ Cu film (sample 1).
-Samples 2 and 3 suppress the electronic heat transport by an insulating MgO interlayer, either before or after the Cu layer.
-The $8\,\text{nm}$ amorphous Ta seed layer ensures textured crystalline growth of Ni, Cu and Pt with (111)-orientation via sputtering on the glass substrate (Corning 1737 AMLCD).
+In the all-optical trMOKE experiment sketched in \textbf{Figure~\ref{fig:fig_1_moke_experiment}}a the three heterostructures shown in Figure~\ref{fig:fig_1_moke_experiment}b are excited by a near-infrared laser pulse with a pump energy density of $7.5\,\text{mJ}/\text{cm}^2$.
+The femtosecond pump pulse is mainly absorbed by the $7$ to $10\,\text{nm}$ thick Pt cap layer\bracite{pude2020}.
+While all heterostructures share the same structure of a Pt cap, a thick Cu transport and a $22\,\text{nm}$ buried Ni layer, they mainly differ by the ultrafast energy transfer between the Pt and Ni layer that is supported by the electrons in the Cu layer in sample 1 but suppressed by an insulating MgO interlayer either below or in front of the Cu layer in samples 2 and 3, respectively.